 About

 Hi!
-I’m Nathan and I live in a town called Swindon in the UK with my wife June.
+I’m Nathan and I live in Swindon, a very average town, in the UK, with my wife, June.

 Outside of work, I love dev work and am the sole developer of a fully automated NFL predictions game.
 The site is written in Django and VueJS and makes use of things like Celery and Redis, while calling on an ESPN API for data.
 Right now I’m (very slowly) learning Go, which is partly why I chose Hugo as the framework for this blog.